 The findings above demonstrate that researchers in the Global South are less likely to reference paywalled papers, and that limited access to such articles is associated with narrower knowledge bases and reduced scholarly impact.
 While these results are consistent with the idea that access constraints hinder scientific participation, they cannot speak directly to the mechanisms underlying those constraints.

-Motivated by our interviews, we hypothesize that Global South researchers, already limited by funding constraints in their access to paywalled articles, face further hurdles when they turn to informal methods such as emailing authors to request copies of paywalled papers or data.
+Motivated by the survey and interview findings in Study~1, we hypothesize that Global South researchers, already limited by funding constraints in their access to paywalled articles, face further hurdles when they turn to informal methods such as emailing authors to request copies of paywalled papers or data.
 That is, are published authors less likely to respond to paper-sharing inquiries from Global South researchers?